Mayappa123/Mayappa123/README.md

 <table>
     <tr>
         <td>
-            🚀 I'm a passionate learner currently focusing on web development.
+            🚀 I'm a passionate in coding and currently focusing on web development (MERN Stack Development).
             <br/><br/>
             🤝 I'm eager to collaborate on exciting and innovative projects that align with my skills and interests.
             <br/><br/>